MayankVikash/mayankvikash.in/posts/how-to-download-and-use-webp-shop-photoshop-plugin/index.md

 Webp is an image format developed by Google which supports maximum compression under Google's initiative to 'make the web faster.

-WebP is an image file format developed by Google and intended as a replacement for JPEG, PNG, and GIF file formats which supports both lossy and lossless compression as well as animation and transparency.
+It is an image file format intended as a replacement for JPEG, PNG, and GIF file formats which supports both lossy and lossless compression as well as animation and transparency.

 Google defines webp as: